jonstephens85/nerfstudio_guassians/README.md

 ### Generate a Guassian Splat

 Currently, this must be performed with command line.
-The export section of the viewer does not function correctly with gaussin splats.
+The export section of the viewer does not function correctly with gaussian splats.

 You can export the splat ply by running